celery/celery/docs/configuration.rst

 CELERY_CREATE_MISSING_QUEUES
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If enabled (default), any queues specified that is not defined in
+If enabled (default), any queues specified that are not defined in
 :setting:`CELERY_QUEUES` will be automatically created.
 See
 :ref:`routing-automatic`.